orla11/shorty/README.md

 This is a url-shortner project written in NodeJS and Typescript.
 You can call it 'Shorty'. [orla.dev](https://orla.dev)

-NOTE: this project has been developed for educational purposes.
+NOTE: this project has been developed for educational purposes only.
 It is not ready for production.

+This is the backend of a demo url-shortener application.
+Visit [orla.dev](https://orla.dev) for more informations.